 Mission Statement and Student Learning Outcomes

-We are seeking initial accreditation for our DJD program, and we have aligned our learning compact to ACEJMC’s core values and competencies.
+We have aligned our learning compact to ACEJMC’s core values and competencies.

 Much of the language below comes from The Accrediting Council on Education in Journalism and Mass Communications.

 - Technology: Students will apply current tools and technologies appropriate for the communications professions in which they work, and to understand the digital world.

 - Law: Understand and apply the principles and laws of freedom of speech and press for the country in which the institution that invites ACEJMC is located, as well as receive instruction in and understand the range of systems of freedom of expression around the world, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievance.

 - Visual Literacy: Students will understand and apply principles from photography, videography and design to engage in effective visual communication.